Associate of Applied Science in Technology

 - Occupational Safety and Health

-The Associate of Applied Science, Technology degree program is designed to provide entry-level skills, continuing education and advanced technical skills in several specialized fields including welding, construction, and safety.
+The Associate of Applied Science in Technology is designed to provide entry-level skills, continuing education and advanced technical skills in several specialized fields including welding, construction, and safety.
 Applicants who qualify for the two-year program at Kodiak College may wish to seek advanced degrees in technology at UAA.

 Students seeking a technical career in welding, construction or occupational safety will be well prepared as they complete the technology program.
 The comprehensive technology curriculum with applied math, science and technical writing components ensures student readiness for rewarding careers in a variety of technical fields.